+TRIMRIGHT(source) Syntax

-Syntax TRIMRIGHT(source) Argument source The string from which to remove the trailing blank characters.
-Returns A string with all trailing blank characters removed.
-Example The following example concatenates each value in the Comment field with a semicolon, then with a value in the Action field.
+The string from which to remove the trailing blank characters.

+A string with all trailing blank characters removed.
+Returns

+The following example concatenates each value in the Comment field with a semicolon, then with a value in the Action field.
 TRIMRIGHT() removes all blank characters after the Comment value so that there are no extra blank characters between the Comment string and the semicolon.